paschaldev/laravauth/README.md

 You can get your MessageBird key from your dashboard after creating account.
 ___

-After setting the SMS providers, you are one step there.
+After setting the SMS providers, you are almost there.
 Now you need to tell **Laravauth** how to retrieve a user's phone number by adding the following method to your user model: `laravauthPhone()`.

 ```php
 class User extends Authenticatable